 A series of movies by Blumhouse, and now a new TV show, The Purge has become very popular over the past five years, which is interesting for a number of reasons.

 There are a lot of movies that come out every year in theaters, and a lot of them become fairly popular, fairly quickly.
 But my attention is drawn to The Purge firstly because it is a horror movie.
 Not to say that horror movies don’t get popular, because they most certainly do, such as Saw or It.

 There is just something different, I think, about the popularity of the Purge movies.
 It has something to do with the fact that it has redefined the word “Purge,” from something that meant to get rid of, to a governmentally sanctioned murder spree.

 Not everyone has seen the Purge movies though.
-While Avengers: Age of Ultron made $459 Mill over the course of it’s cinematic release, the largest pull in was $79 Mill with Purge: Election Year.
+While Avengers: Age of Ultron made $459 Mill over the course of it’s cinematic release, the largest pull in for Purge was $79 Mill with Purge: Election Year.
 Not everyone on the street can name Ultron, but everyone is familiar with the concept of The Purge.

 There is a romantic notion in these films that attract our basic instincts.
 The basis of survivability stems from being number one.
 When another being is better than us, or makes us worse, our sub-subconcious wants that person dead.
 This can come from taking someone’s stuff, or if they have wronged us in any way.
 From an evolutionary standpoint, we want our genes to pass on, combined with the best mate available, so that our genes can continue to improve.